 Promote the use of e-signature methods by enhancing the confidence and security in using such technology, which could be done through adopting efficient legislations and using different mechanisms as developing USB-based authentication token for multiple applications and network services.

 Facilitate the introduction and expansion of electronic transactions over the internet and the development of efficient security systems in this regard.

-Governments should act as model users and early adopters of e-commerce in accordance with their level of socio-economic development